Oscar6/app-tracker/README.md

 Navigate into server folder and run:\
 	`npm install` OR `npm init` and step through default options

-Install Express PG and CORS:\
+Install Express, PG and CORS:\
 	`npm i express pg cors`

 Install nodemon globally to automatically refresh server when there are changes to database:\